peteroupc/peteroupc.github.io/randomfunc.md

 <small><sup id=Note17>(17)</sup> Efraimidis, P. "Weighted Random Sampling over Data Streams". arXiv:1012.0256v2 [cs.DS], 2015.</small>

 <small><sup id=Note18>(18)</sup> A convex polygon can be trivially decomposed into triangles that have one vertex in common and each have two other adjacent vertices of the original polygon.
-Triangulation of other polygons is nontrivial and outside the scope of this document.</small>
+Triangulation of other polygons is nontrivial and outside the scope of this document.
+The [**Python sample code**](https://peteroupc.github.io/randomgen.zip) includes a `ConvexPolygonSampler` class that implements this kind of sampling for convex polygons.</small>

 <small><sup id=Note19>(19)</sup> That article also mentions a critical-hit distribution, which is actually a [**mixture**](#Mixtures_of_Distributions) of two distributions: one roll of dice and the sum of two rolls of dice.</small>